qctipconf/qctipconf.github.io/submission.md

 ### Talk submissions

 Details of the call for submissions coming soon.
-Please **[Sign Up](https://forms.gle/F71sgY3am1UKYAck8) to our mailing list to receive notifiactions of improtant events, such as when registration opens.**
+Please **[Sign Up](https://forms.gle/F71sgY3am1UKYAck8) to our mailing list to receive notifications of important events, such as when registration opens.**

 <!-- !!!!!!!!!!!COMMMENTING THIS OUT!!!!!!!!!!!!